Survivor Benefits

 • You’re under age 23 and attending a VA-approved school; or

-• You’re unable to care for yourself (permanently incapable of self-support) due to a disability that happened BEFORE age 18.
+• You’re unable to care for yourself (Permanently incapable of self-support) due to a disability that happened BEFORE age 18.

 Applying